jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/storage/redshift.md

 - **Use ALTER table APPEND to swap data from the staging tables to the target table**.
 Data in the source table is moved to matching columns in the target table.
 Column order doesn’t matter.
 After data is successfully appended to the target table, the source table is empty.
 ALTER TABLE APPEND is much faster than a similar CREATE TABLE AS or INSERT INTO operation because it doesn’t involve copying or moving data.

 ### Use Redshift Spectrum for ad hoc ETL processing

+- When you partition your data, you can restrict the amount of data that Redshift Spectrum scans by filtering on the partition key.
+- You can partition your data by any key.
+A common practice is to **partition the data based on time**.

 ### Monitor daily ETL health using diagnostic queries